wp-plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate ids by comma): **[ai1ec post_id="1, 2"]**

 == Changelog ==
+= Version 1.4 =
+* Export ICS feeds with utf8 header
+* Import/Download ICS feeds with CURL if available, otherwise keep the current method
+* Better UTF8 support for imported events
+* Use local version jquery tools instead of the CDN copy
+* Improved system for catching errors and trying best to find a possible route to proceed without having to quit/fail
+* Fixed various Notice level errors
+* Fixed bug with recurrence/exception rules not properly being converted to GMT
+* Added EXDATE support and EXDATE UI to allow selection of specific dates.
+* Added filter by feed source on All events page
+* Improved caching of stored events
+* Fixed getOffset problem - notify me if it still happens for you

 = Version 1.3 =
 * Added shortcodes support.[#36](http://trac.the-seed.ca/ticket/36) (Howto is under Frequently Asked Questions tab)
 * Added support to exclude events using [EXRULE](http://www.kanzaki.com/docs/ical/exrule.html)